 Reviewed by Christine from Fraser, MI.

-My son has JRA and is anemic because of it.
 This supplement is so much better than the ferrous sulfate he was originally put on.
 This doesn't cause the typical GI side effects that iron usually causes and is gentle on his stomach.
 Our ND recommended this and I'm very happy she did.

 7/15/2011 Ferrochel Iron Chelate Caps by Designs For Health (DFH)5